Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Medicaid work requirements

-For the first time in Medicaid’s 60-year history, certain recipients ages 19 to 64 would be required to work at least 80 hours a month to retain their benefits, according to an initial version of the Energy and Commerce Committee’s plan.
+For the first time in Medicaid’s 60-year history, certain recipients ages 19 to 64 would be required to work at least 80 hours a month to retain their benefits.
 They could also meet the controversial mandate by engaging in community service, attending school or participating in a work program.

 The requirement, which would take effect in 2029, would not apply to parents, pregnant women, medically frail individuals and those with substance-abuse disorders, among others.